Methi Matar Malai Recipe

 Preparation

-Start by cleaning the methi leaves.
-Discard the hard stems as they are bitter, and keep the leaves and soft, tender stems.
+• Start by cleaning the methi leaves.
+Discard the hard stems, which are bitter, and keep the leaves and soft, tender stems.
 Wash the leaves 2-3 times with water to remove any mud.
+Use ยฝ the quantity of frozen methi compared to fresh methi, as frozen methi is compressed.
+Always thaw it to room temperature before using it in the recipe.

-Cook 1 cup of green peas in water until tender if using fresh peas.
+• If using fresh peas, cook 1 cup of green peas in water until tender.
 If using frozen, rinse with water.

-Slice the onions and chop ginger, garlic, green chilies, and tomatoes.
+• Slice the onions and chop the ginger, garlic, green chilies, and tomatoes.

 Cook The Methi Leaves